Skip Navigation Links

 Spells: d10

-SFX: Hermetic Ritual: If you have the time and materials to prepare and execute an elaborate hermetic ritual you may step up one of this Ability Set's traits for one action.
+SFX: Hermetic Ritual: If you have the time and materials to prepare and execute an elaborate hermetic ritual you may step up an Ability trait you are using Spells to emulate two steps for one action.

 Limit: Lexical: Requires time and materials (spellbook, scrolls, etc) to change what other trait this Ability Set's Spells trait is currently being used to emulate.

 Some Wizards have personal quirks or practice sub-traditions within the broader umbrella of Wizardry, and represent these with additional SFX and / or Limits.
-For instance a Wizard that is potent but lacks control might take the Unleashed SFX, while another Wizard might take the Surge SFX to represent their ability to use their personal distinctions, vocational acumen, or natural aptitudes to enhance their spellcasting.
-Similarly a Wizard that struggles to create long lasting effects might take the Maintained Limit, and a Wizard that requires prolonged study to learn how to cast each category of spell separately might take the Known Spells Limit.
+For instance a Wizard that is potent but lacks control might take the Unleashed SFX, while a Wizard that is adept at intricately building up incremental advantages to acheive greatness might take the Surge SFX.

 SFX: Unleashed: You may step up or double one of this Ability Set's traits for one action.
 If the action fails, add a die to the doom pool equal to the normal die rating of that Ability trait.